Who is LifeLine Animal Project (LifeLine)?

 Why do you offer free adoption promotions?

 LifeLine strives to implement and recognize best adoption practices at all of our shelters.
 Research and current LifeLine policies demonstrate that waived adoption fees do not reduce the value of the animal to the adopter.
 We all understand that placing animals with adoptive families is complex and that our ultimate goal is to save lives.
-Each fee-waived adopter is screened and required to meet adoption criteria.
+Each fee-waived adopter is screened by our Adoption Counselors and required to meet adoption criteria.

 Is every animal spayed/neutered before adoption?